 Note: The 2015 county typologies use data from 2010-12.
-Source: USDA, Economic Research Service using data from the Bureau of Economic Analysis.
+Source: USDA, Economic Research Service using data from U.S. Department of Commerce, Bureau of Economic Analysis.

-Land and Natural Resources

-U.S. agricultural production relies heavily on the Nation's land, water, and other natural resources, and has a direct impact on the quality of the natural environment.
+Land and Natural Resources U.S. agricultural production relies heavily on the Nation's land, water, and other natural resources, and has a direct impact on the quality of the natural environment.